chipguyhere/MqttTemplates/README.md

 * *Adafruit NeoPixel* (to change the LED color on AtomS3, or attached to accessory port of PoESP32)
 * *TFT_eSPI* (for the M5Stack Basic Core, to drive its LCD screen)

+If using generic ESP32 or ESP32S3 boards that don't have NeoPixel or LCD screens, you have the option of commenting out references to eliminate the dependencies and free up the relevant GPIO pins, or including them anyway and relying on knowing these libraries (of an output-only nature) won't try to detect or complain if the physical hardware isn't present.

-To use the LCD screen on M5Core, in addition to installing TFT_eSPI, you will also have to copy one file (tft_setup.h, provided by me in *this* library in the M5Core example folder) into TFT_eSPI's library folder, overwriting any existing file by the same name.
+To use the LCD screen on M5Core, in addition to installing TFT_eSPI, you will also need to copy one file (tft_setup.h, provided by me in *this* library in the M5Core example folder) into TFT_eSPI's library folder, overwriting any existing file by the same name.
 This file contains the hardware configuration for the Core's LCD display.
 The requirement to have you copy a setup file is a design decision by the authors of the TFT_eSPI library.
 If you aren't using any LCD screen, the dependency on the TFT_eSPI library disappears if you change